Student Loan Default Becoming a Top Reason for Exclusion

 The number of individuals excluded for student loan default has increased and is expected to continue to rise.
 In fact, 86 percent of medical school graduates are entering practice with education debt.10 The rising number of people who have defaulted on state and federal student loans demonstrates that providers face an increased risk of employing or contracting with an excluded person.
 Be sure to screen all employees, contractors, and vendors on a monthly basis to avoid potential overpayments and Civil Monetary Penalty (CMP) liability.

 Considering the high risks associated with something as common as student loans, providers would be wise to check Federal and State Exclusion Lists monthly.
 Let the experts at Exclusion ScreeningSM help ensure your organization does not employ an excluded individual or entity.
-Feel free to call us for a free consultation at 1-800-294-0952 or fill out our online service form.
+Feel free to call us for a free consultation at 1-800-294-0952 or fill out the form below!

 1 Joe Carlson, Exclusion Efforts – OIG Pushes for monthly blacklist cross-check, Modern Healthcare (May 18, 2013, 12:01 AM), available at http://www.modernhealthcare.com/article/20130518/MAGAZINE/305189975/exclusion-efforts?AllowView=VW8xUmo5Q21TcWJOb1gzb0tNN3RLZ0h0MWg5SVgra3NZRzROR3l0WWRMWGJVZndKRWxYOU9qTENvK25lK0g4UktiMnBlMDVva2d3YytteWJHZUU0akNYWm85ZStYYzJoUkE9PQ==.